-Born from a 1970s mail sorting center with a surface area of 7000 square meters, Brach Paris is designed by French designer Philippe Starck.
+Born from a 1970s mail sorting center with a surface area of seven thousand square meters, French designer Philippe Starck developed Brach Paris

-In the heart of Paris’ 16th arrondissement hides one of Paris’ design virtues, Brach — a luxury 5-star hotel under the Evok Hôtels Collection — a Parisian boutique group founded in 2014 that includes Nolinski, Restaurant du Palais Royal, Cour des Vosges, Hameau de la Volière, and Sinner.
+In the heart of Paris’ sixteenth arrondissement hides one of Paris’ design virtues, Brach.
+A luxury five-star hotel under the Evok Hôtels Collection.
+The establishment is a Parisian boutique group founded in 2014 that includes Nolinski, Restaurant du Palais Royal, Cour des Vosges, Hameau de la Volière, and Sinner.
 Featuring fifty-nine rooms, the design hotel neighbors the Trocadéro, Eiffel Tower and Passy market.

-Born from a 1970s mail sorting center with a surface area of 7000 square meters, Brach hotel is designed by the acclaimed French designer Philippe Starck.
+Born from a 1970s mail sorting center with a surface area of seven thousand square meters, acclaimed French designer Philippe Starck developed Brach hotel.
 Architecture of the 1930s meets Modernism and Bauhaus, the Dada and the Surrealists.
-Warm colors are combined with natural and raw materials including wood, leather, concrete, glass, marble and metal.
-Unusual objects and art deco works are spread across the space.
-Sharing and balance are core two values that make up its direction, unmissable in all its amenities.
+Further, warm colors mix with natural and raw materials including wood, leather, concrete, glass, marble and metal.
+Unusual objects and art deco works also characterize the space.
+Sharing and balance are two core values that make up its direction, unmissable in all its amenities.

 When it comes to taste, Brach does not disappoint the reputation of its home city.
-The Patiserie is led by pastry chef Yann Brys who was awarded the Meilleur Ouvrier de France back in 2011 — a major French accolade often compared to the Michelin star.
+Pastry chef Yann Brys run The Patisserie.
+He was awarded the Meilleur Ouvrier de France back in 2011.
+A major French accolade often compared to the Michelin star.
 On offer are both the traditional French classics and the whimsical.

-Moving upwards, the Terrasse, open both summer and winter, features an Asian menu by Brach Head Chef Adam Bentalha — whose cuisine is inspired by Mediterranean and Algerian influences and whose past includes the Ritz Paris, Shangri-La, Royal Monceau and Prince de Galles — with taster plates of sushi, ramen, bluefin tuna, poke bowls, and mochi ice cream — all munched under the shade of Asian bay trees, string lights and a view of Parisian facades.
+Moving upwards, the Terrasse, open both summer and winter, features an Asian menu by Brach Head Chef Adam Bentalha.
+Mediterranean and Algerian influences inspire his cuisine.
+While his past includes the Ritz Paris, Shangri-La, Royal Monceau and Prince de Galles – with taster plates of sushi, ramen, bluefin tuna, poke bowls, and mochi ice cream – all munched under the shade of Asian bay trees, string lights and a view of Parisian facades.

 A hen house and a sports club